 At SACS there is a group of boys who excel in helping others without any reward of any kind.
 They simply do it because they are noble.
-Unfortunately there aren’t nearly as many boys as one would like, due to other commitments like sports practices, extra lessons, etc., but the ones who do this are exceptional.
-No job is ever too menial or degrading to them.
-They are always happy in helping the less fortunate and never complain.
-They also encourage others to join them and inspire everyone they meet.
+With so many other commitments like sports, extra lessons, music, family, friends etc., it is a wonder that these young men find the time to help the greater South African community.
+The gentlemen who do this are exceptional.
+No job is ever too menial or degrading to them, with a lot of our work involving getting down and dirty!
+Older boys encourage younger students to join them and seek to lead and inspire.
 I have often been approached by complete strangers who are simply astonished that “such boys still exist in this day and age”.

 I always find it heart-warming to accompany our boys on the various outreach programs because they are enthusiastic, cheerful and exceptionally kind and helpful.
 My philosophy is that every person should try to do at least one kind thing per day, something where there is no reward for you whatsoever, but you do it simply in return for all the blessings you yourself receive unwarranted.
 And I am glad to say that many of our boys have this same philosophy.